andrewhstovell/Chia-NFT-Assembler-for-MintGarden-Bulk/README.md

 ```
 * Run the program, and generate your Images and Metadata
 * Run the program again until your batch of NFT's is just right!

+## Testing
+This is especially important if you have edited the code beyond what is presented in these instructions.

+To double-check that every NFT has unique trait assignments in the metadata,
+run `python duplicate_identifier.py`

+You should get 0 duplicates identified.

 ### Problems or need help?
 Feel free to create an issue ticket, i will try to address as soon as possible